Spanish annexation of the Dominican Republic: Beginning and reactions

 It was also agreed that Dominican paper money, devalued due to hyperinflation caused by mass printing to finance the war against Valverde and a military buildup against possible Haitian invasions, would be exchanged by Spanish currency as if they had the same value.
-As Spain recognized the ranks of the Dominican military as their own, Dominican officers received much higher pay and pensions than they used to.
-Most, including 57 generals, retired and were replaced by 3,000 soldiers and 2,000 sailors from Cuba and Puerto Rico under the command of Spanish general Antonio Peláez de Campomanes.
+As Spain recognized the ranks of the Dominican military as their own, Dominican officers received much higher pay and pensions than they did before the annexation.
+Most of them, including 57 generals, retired and were replaced by 3,000 soldiers and 2,000 sailors from Cuba and Puerto Rico under the command of Spanish general Antonio Peláez de Campomanes.
 With only one month before deployment to Santo Domingo, many came unprepared, with no maps, no information about the island, and no instructions about what to do upon arrival.
-Meanwhile, up to 20 warships cordoned the Dominican coast at the height of Spanish deployment, in order to prevent interference by Haiti, the United States, or other countries.
-However, this precaution turned unnecessary in the case of the United States, which kept the Union Navy out of Dominican waters and abstained from arming the resistance in order to not invite Spain to recognize the Confederate States of America.
+Meanwhile, up to 20 warships cordoned the Dominican coast at the height of Spanish deployment, in order to prevent interference by Haiti, the United States, and other countries.
+However, this precaution turned unnecessary in the case of the United States, which kept the Union Navy out of Dominican waters and abstained from arming the resistance as to not invite Spain to recognize the Confederate States of America in retaliation.

-The annexation surprised the press and public in Spain, but was welcomed as the first step in the restoration of the Spanish Empire through annexations, alliances, or the establishment of local monarchies under members of the Spanish royal family.
+The annexation surprised the press and public in Spain, but was welcomed as the first step in the restoration of the Spanish Empire in the Americas through annexations, alliances, or the establishment of local monarchies under members of the Spanish royal family.
 For Spanish abolitionists, Santo Domingo was a testing ground for the post-slavery economies of Cuba and Puerto Rico, the only parts of the Spanish Empire where slavery remained.
 The main supporters of the annexation in Spain were the "propertied classes, aristocrats, Catalan industrialists, urban landowners, military, and religious leaders," who believed it would revitalize Spain's image and economy, restore Catholicism in the island, and protect Cuba.
-In the Dominican Republic, annexation found support among some merchants, would-be industrialists, and political aspirants in the cities, but was opposed in rural areas where the population was used to a lighter role of the national government.
+In the Dominican Republic, annexation found support among some merchants, would-be industrialists, and political aspirants in the cities, but was opposed in rural areas where the population was used to a lighter presence of the national government.
 It was also more popular generally in the richer south than in the poorer north of the country, and among White Dominicans than Black Dominicans.